umdlife/psdk_ros2/docs/documentation/ThePSDKWrapper.md

 | --------------------|------------|----------------|----------|
 | psdk_ros2/esc_data  |  50 Hz     |   50 Hz        |  50 Hz   |

 The user can set a specific publishing frequency to each category within the `psdk_params.yaml` file and this will be applied to all topics contained within it.
 The possible frequencies that can be set for any given category are: 1, 5, 10, 50, 100, 200, 400 Hz.
 If the frequency set by the user is higher than the maximum one handled internally by the PSDK libraries, an error message will appear.
-Setting a high number of topics to its maximum value may prevent some topics from initializing or may reduce the update frequency of certain topics.
+Setting a high number of topics to the maximum frequency may prevent some topics from initializing or may reduce the update frequency of certain topics.
 Please consider using a moderate number of topics to optimize performance and ensure all topics initialize properly.

 <div style="background-color: #D6EAF8; padding: 10px; border: 1px solid ##FBFAFA;">
     <p style="margin: 0;"><strong> Note:</strong>  If 0 Hz frequency is set, the publisher of that topic will be disabled.</p>